kopoli/helm-grepint/README.md

 Look into the function `helm-grepint-set-default-config` to see how the default cases are configured.
 Also look into `helm-grepint-add-grep-config` for more details on what is required for a new grep to be defined.

+### Changes

+Version 0.5.5

+- Fix swooping into multiple files within a helm session.
+Previously it would change default-directory every swoop.
+- Add action to open the helm buffer in grep-mode.
+This enables the use of e.g. `wgrep`.
+- Add `helm-grepint-grep-ask-root` and set it as default for ag.

 ### Function Documentation